nathanleclaire/tarzan/README.md

 tarzan --docker-binary-name docker.io -p 80
 ```

+#### Q: Is there a shiny GUI or web interface so I can see the status of my builds?

+For now, STDOUT/STDERR logging is what `tarzan` offers.
+Eventually I want to expand it to have a (mostly pretty minimalistic, but useful) web interface.

 #### Q: Why is the project called `tarzan`?

 Partially because it is meant to be a wild and feral tool, refusing to be tamed by the confines of civilazation, but there is also a secret meaning and I will buy you a beer, coffee, cookie etc. if you figure it out.